skip to Main Content

 Not all used vehicles are created equal, though.

 So, how do you spot a fair price, figure out if you can afford it and know it’s safe to drive?
-Follow these six steps to help you buy a used car with confidence.
+Follow these seven steps to help you buy a used car with confidence.

 Ready to apply for an auto loan?
-Start here
+Start here >

-Get pre-approved before you shop
+|1| Get pre-approved before you shop

 If you’ll be borrowing money to buy your vehicle (new or used), it’s a good idea to get pre-approved for your auto loan before you shop.

 This way, you’ll know how much car you can afford.
-It also helps you narrow your choices, saving you time as you shop, said Adam Dodds, indirect lending supervisor at Dupaco Community Credit Union.
+It also helps you narrow your choices, saving you time as you shop, said Adam Dodds, indirect lending manager at Dupaco Community Credit Union.

 When you go through the pre-approval process, you’ll be able to review your credit score.
 The higher your score, the less interest you’ll pay on your auto loan!